 - 1 large carrot, peeled and sliced

-- Deglaze the frying pan with port, then add the onion, garlic, butter, cardamon seeds, vinegar, bay leaves, cloves, vanilla beans, pepper, tomato paste, and beef stock.
-Mix through and bring to simmer, then carefully pour over the beef cheeks in the casserole dish.
+- Deglaze the frying pan with port, then add the butter, onion, garlic, cardamon seeds or star anize, vinegar, bay leaves, cloves, vanilla beans, pepper, tomato paste, and beef stock.
+Mix through and bring to a simmer, then carefully pour over the beef cheeks in the casserole dish.

-- Then remove the foil, add the carrots and cook uncovered for another 1 hour and 15 minutes.
+- Then remove the foil, add the carrots and cook uncovered for another 1 hour.
 Make sure to keep turning the beef cheeks as they will start to brown and dry up on the top.
-Taste for seasoning and add salt if needed but there should be loads given the beef stock is reduced.
+Taste for seasoning and add salt if needed but there should be loads given the beef stock will reduce.

 - Serve with a side of greens sautéed in olive oil and garlic and some fresh green herbs on top.